Operation Copperhead: Background

 In preparation for the 1944 invasion of Normandy, the Allied nations conducted a complex series of deceptions under the codename Bodyguard.
 The overall aim of the plan was to confuse the German high command as to the exact location and timing of the invasion.
-Significant time was spent constructing the First United States Army Group, a notional army to threaten Pas de Calais, along with political and visual deceptions to communicate a fictional Allied battle plan.
+Significant time was spent constructing the First United States Army Group, a fictitious army, to threaten Pas de Calais, along with political and visual deceptions to communicate a fictitious Allied battle plan.
 Copperhead was a small portion of Bodyguard conceived by Dudley Clarke.
 Earlier in the war Clarke had pioneered the idea of strategic deception, forming a deception department in Cairo named 'A' Force.
 Clarke and 'A' Force were not officially in charge of Bodyguard planning (a role that fell to the London Controlling Section), but because of the location of the deception the Cairo planners organised much of the operation.

-On a visit to Naples in January 1944 Clarke had seen the movie Five Graves to Cairo, in which actor Miles Mander makes a brief appearance.
+On a visit to Naples in January 1944, Clarke had seen the movie Five Graves to Cairo, in which actor Miles Mander makes a brief appearance.
 The film involves one character impersonating another and Clarke suggested attempting the same trick in real life.
 He proposed an operation to mislead German commanders as to Montgomery's location in the days immediately before the Normandy landings (codenamed Operation Neptune).

 Montgomery was one of the most prominent Allied commanders and the German high command expected him to be present for any invasion of France.
 Clarke hoped Montgomery's apparent presence in Gibraltar and Africa would lend support to the idea that the Allies might be planning landings in southern France, as part of Operation Vendetta, rather than across the Channel.
 While in London, in February 1944, Clarke, the London Controlling Section and Ops (B) drafted Copperhead in support of Vendetta.